aische/hwfi/docs/tool-use.md

         pure (mJson >>= either (const Nothing) Just . coerceFromJson resultTy)
 ```

-If an agent step is merely non-cacheable, resuming after a crash re-runs the
+If an agent step were merely non-cacheable, resuming after a crash would
-**entire** loop — re-issuing every model call (cost) and re-executing every
+re-run the **entire** loop — re-issuing every model call (cost) and
-tool call (side effects like `builtin/write-file`).
-Two complementary fixes,
+re-executing every tool call (side effects like `builtin/write-file`).
+That
-both enabled by §3:

-- **Intra-step content-addressed caching.** Give each model call and each
+is unacceptable, so **intra-step content-addressed caching is required.**

+#### Design

+Two kinds of unit inside an agent step are cached, both reusing the existing
+content-addressed store (`RunStore`'s `cacheStepResult` /
+`lookupCachedResult` — the sub-keys are simply more entries under `steps/`,
+so no new storage layer is needed):

-  tool call a deterministic sub-key
+- **Tool calls.** A model-chosen tool call is essentially a nested step, so
-  (`hash(agent-step-key, round, tcName, canonical(tcArguments))`) and cache
-  results individually — the same idea as `RunStore`'s step cache, one level
-  down.
-On resume, matching model/tool calls are served from cache.
-- **Serialized machine state.** Because the loop is reified as a
-  step/continuation value (§3.4), the run dir can persist the current
-  `Stack`, and resume reloads it. hwfi's `RValue`/`Type` split makes this
-  serializable without `unsafeCoerce`.
-This is the larger change and should
-  be its own sub-milestone.
+  it reuses the normal step-key machinery (`computeStepKey`) namespaced
+  under the agent step:
+  `hash(agent-step-key, round-index, call-index-in-round, callee-fingerprint,
+  canonical(resolved-args))`.
+The `call-index-in-round` disambiguates
+  multiple tool calls in one assistant turn (provider order is stable).
+- **Model calls.** Each round's LLM generation is keyed by
+  `hash(agent-step-key, round-index, canonical(messages-so-far),
+  model-catalog-fingerprint, advertised-tools-fingerprint)`.
+The
+  `messages-so-far` already encode every prior round's assistant turn and
+  tool results, so the key chain is self-consistent.
+Caching a model call is
+  consistent with hwfi treating `llm-call` steps as cacheable today.

+  **Canonicalization caveat.** `canonical(messages-so-far)` must hash the
+  **actual** message content, not the trace's redacted form. hwfi already
+  splits these: `steps/*.json` and `run.json.inputs` store actual
+  (non-redacted) values because resume must re-evaluate with real data,
+  while `trace.jsonl` redacts secrets (§8.3.4, A8; STATUS.md).
+Sub-keys are
+  computed from the actual conversation exactly as `computeStepKey` hashes
+  actual resolved args today — never from `redactedJson`.
+The canonical form
+  must also be stable across the concerns that don't affect meaning: turn
+  ordering, tool-result serialization, and JSON field order (reuse
+  `canonicalJson`).
+Any instability here silently breaks the key chain and
+  turns cache hits into misses on resume.

+#### Resume behaviour

+Resume re-drives the loop from round 0, but consults the cache (only on
+resume, per §8.2 / STATUS.md):

+- Each **model call**: compute its sub-key; on a hit, reuse the cached
+  assistant turn *including the tool calls it chose*, without paying the
+  provider.
+This is what makes the replay follow the **same branch**
+  deterministically even though the model is nondeterministic.
+- Each **tool call**: on a hit, reuse the cached result without re-running
+  its side effects.
+- A **miss** anywhere (e.g. a non-deterministic tool read changed) re-runs
+  from that point; every downstream key then changes and re-runs too —
+  exactly hwfi's existing "cacheable ⇒ skip, else re-run" rule, applied one
+  level down.

+#### Consequence: serialized machine state is an optimization, not a requirement

+Because a cached replay does no provider calls and no tool side effects — it
+only re-walks the loop, hashing and looking up — the cost of reconstructing
+the continuation stack (§3.4) by replay is negligible next to the LLM calls
+it avoids.
+So persisting the reified `Stack` to disk is a *possible later
+optimization* (skip the re-walk entirely), **not** a prerequisite for
+correct, cheap resume.
+Intra-step caching alone gives us both.

 ### 5.3 Tracing